SchoolOfCode/workshop_intro-to-codewars/README.md

 This is great preparation for interviews!

+We have plenty of video examples in the School of Code library.
 You don't need to watch every video, just enough to understand the recommended technique.
+Feel free to search for or ask for examples.

 Practicing this way will help you build the habit of systematic problem-solving.